rebelsky/sams-assorted-musings-reflections/choosing-cohorts-2020-07-xx.md

 Can we have all of those groups safely on campus in the spring?
 I have no idea.
 I'd hope that we could have *all* students safely on campus in the spring, but that seems unlikely

+But once we've chosen cohorts, we may still have to make individual decisions.
+Suppose things take a turn for the worse, that we realize that we can only have two-hundred students on campus for Spring Term 2, and that we decide our cohort will include only graduating seniors.
+(That's not a likely scenario, but it helps us explore some individual points.)
+Should some of those other characteristics come into play?
+For example, should we prioritize senior Studio Art majors so that they can have an on-campus exhibition?
+I'd say so.
+Should we prioritize senior athletes?
+If the situation is such that we have only two-hundred students on campus, we're unlikely to be participating in competitions, so probably not.
+But in other situations, we might want to do so.

+And then there's a hard question that a variety of people are discussing.
+What if some of those seniors have taken both fall terms off?
+(I originally wrote "fall semester", but that doesn't exist any more.)
+Should that affect whether or not they get invited back if we are choosing between people in the same cohort (those seniors)?
+I can see one sense of fairness that suggests that all seniors should have an equal chance.
+I can see another sense of fairness that suggests that students who have

+two-hundred slots left for four-hundred seniors.
+What will lead us to choose one senior over another?
+What should lead us to choose one senior over another?